-Summer Means More Teens Driving, More Hours Of The Day
+Summer Means More Teens Driving at More Hours Of The Day

 What Can You Do To Protect Your Teen Driver This Summer?

-Studies have shown that the risk of a crash decreases with experience.
-Spending time with your teen driver reviewing each lesson and practicing good driving skills will help protect your child and others on the road.
-Therefore, spend as much time as possible in the car with your teen driver correcting mistakes as you see them happen.
-Do not criticize your teen driver for making a driving mistake.
-Explain how to correct the mistake and that mistakes are a natural process of learning but your teen driver must learn not to repeat mistakes that could place his or her life in jeopardy.
+Studies have shown that the risk of a crash decreases with good driving experience.
+Spend time with your teen driver reviewing each lesson and practicing safe driving skills—this will protect your child and others on the road.
+Try to spend as much time as possible in the car with your teen driver, correcting mistakes as you see them happen.

 Do You Need A Car Accident Attorney?

 If your teen has been involved in a car accident, schedule a free consultation to speak with an experienced Pennsylvania car accident attorney at our firm.
 Call (888) 498-3023 or fill out a form to schedule your free case review—one conversation can give you answers about what you can do next.
 Don't let yourself stay in the dark.

 The attorneys of Handler, Henning & Rosenberg LLC want to help you protect your teen driver's future, especially if another driver caused their injuries.
 Contact us to schedule your free consultation with an experienced PA car accident attorney to discuss your legal rights to compensation.